 There is always something new to learn as a parent.
 It can be overwhelming trying to navigate baby sleep, breastfeeding, introducing solids, and so on.
-Instead of trying to lend your own advice on these very personal journeys, gift a course from an expert, like an infant sleep course from Taking Cara Babies or a baby-led weaning course from Feeding Littles.
+Instead of trying to lend your own advice on these very personal journeys, gift a course from an expert, like an infant sleep course or a baby-led weaning course from Feeding Littles.
 If you want to give this as part of a physical gift, many of these sites list their recommended products, which are often referenced in the course.
 Browse their online shops and pair an item with the course.

 5. Babysitting Services

 Not all new parents are ready to hand off their infant to a babysitter.
 But at the same time, they may be craving a night out, a hair appointment, or even just an hour to shower and lay in bed (simple, yet dreamy!).
 If you live nearby, offer to come over to help babysit in whatever way the mom is comfortable with.
 This may be watching the baby as the parents go out, or it could mean sitting at home holding the baby while the parents are also home.
 You can also offer to join the mom on an outing (like to the hair or nail salon), and you can hold the baby during the appointment.